futurice/Dacne/README.md

 -----------------------------

-THE REFERENCE ARCHITECTURE IS AIMED FOR APPS THAT:
-- R1: Start up fast enough
-- Present the user with top of the line visual quality and fluidity (constantly good framerate)
+## Requirements ##

+This section lists the functional and non-functional requirements that the apps build using the reference architecture are expected to have.

+### Functional ###

+*The apps will..*

-- Let user navigate between pages (handling backstack and passing parameters from page to page)
+- Let user navigate between pages (handling backstack and passing state from page to page)
-  - Backstack is not always simpile chronological stack (eg. when deep linking into specific page, back navigation takes user to (main) page), also some apps might use hierarchical back stack rather than chronological one)
+  - Backstack is not always simple chronological stack (eg. when deep linking into specific page, back navigation takes user to (main) page), also some apps might use hierarchical back stack rather than chronological one)
-- Can show popups when required
-- Dialogs that pass the user chosen answer back to host
+- Show popups and dialogs: that pass the user chosen answer back to host
-- Need to be distributable as commercial closed source (3rd party component licenses)
 - R2: Support easy optimization for different screen resolutions and differences in aspect ratios
   - Assets
   - Font sizes